Dana Berger

 Dana Berger (דנה ברגר; born 2 November 1970) is an Israeli singer-songwriter and occasional actress.
 She is also a graduate of the Rimon School of Jazz and Contemporary Music.
 Berger came to fame in the 1990s, appearing on the popular TV show Inyan Shel Zman.
-After becoming well known, she released a number of albums, which among them is the widely popular album Ad Ha'Katze (To the Edge), which was certified platinum and went on to sell over 60,000 copies in Israel.
+After becoming well known, she released a number of albums, among them the widely popular album Ad Ha'Katze (To the Edge), which was certified platinum and went on to sell over 60,000 copies in Israel.